Personal Finance Monthly Status Check: 13 Tips To Master Your Money And Improve Your Finances In 2020

 As part of the monthly status check, I log in and review my account.
 It takes less than a minute to get that peace of mind.

-7. Credit Card Statements & Payment
+7. Review Credit Card Statements & Payments

 As mentioned above, I’ve been credit card scammed 2 times.
 Once for $1,900 online and another for $1,100 in cash advances.
 Thankfully both cost me nothing but time and stress as they were fully refunded.

 Because of those experiences, I review line-by-line all the credit card purchases I’ve made that month.
-Also as Wisebread shared, your credit card generally has lots of perks you might not know about.

 If I’ve made any bigger purchases, I will check the current price on those items to see whether I can take advantage of the price protection my cards have.
 If I have any work or personal trips coming up, the credit card travel insurance and benefits also get reviewed.